changwoo-lee/cobin-reproduce/Sec6_mmicasestudy/dataprocess_readme.txt

 "Scalable and robust regression models for continuous proportional data" by anonymous authors

-MMI data is compiled from three different sources (1,2,3) which are altogether joined with COMID, the unique lake identifier
+MMI data (1) mmi_lakecat.csv and (2) lakecat-over40000m2.csv are compiled from three different sources (1,2,3)
+which are altogether joined with COMID, the unique lake identifier

-1. National Lakes Assessment 2017
+1. 2017 National Lakes Assessment

 Download data from https://www.epa.gov/national-aquatic-resource-surveys/data-national-aquatic-resource-surveys
 A. Download MMI data